isomerpages/govtech-stp/_work-pass-holder-lane/00b-arrival health controls.md

 This requirement will apply on top of the existing requirements of a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities and a negative COVID-19 test before the end of their SHN.

 *With effect from 19 October 2020, 2359 hours

+## Arrival Health Control Measures

+Further details on health control measures on arrival in Singapore can be found [here](/health/overview).